kolplattformen/skolplattformen/README.md

 We're starting small, with more features being added over time.

 For more information, check out the [source code](apps/skolplattformen-app).

-#### skolplattformen dependency upgrade
-A dependency upgrade is currently in the works.
-To navigate directly to the related readme, click [here](/apps/skolplattformen-app-new/README-NEW.md).

 #### website